firebase/firebase-tools/firebase-vscode/README.md

 ## Running

-1. Open from the firebase-vscode not firebase-tools directory
+1. In order to make sure f5 launches the extension properly, first open your VS Code session from the `firebase-vscode` subdirectory (not the `firebase-tools` directory).
 2. npm i
 3. f5 to run opens new window
    f5 -> npm run watch defined in tasks.json